January 17, 2023

 Please send submissions to: email@example.com

 We do not publish pay rates.
-If the editor is interested in working with you, an agreement will follow.
+If the editor is interested in working with you, you will work out a financial deal.